shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/segment-overlap-report.md

 ---
-Title : Segment Overlap Report
+title: Segment Overlap Report
-Description : <b>Note:</b> This reporting API is currently for internal use only.
+description: <b>Note:</b> This reporting API is currently for internal use only.
 It is therefore only visible to AppNexus employees. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---